Islamic bioethics: Islamic Medical and Scientific Ethics Project

-Why is Islamic bioethics important?
+Impact

 The number of Muslims worldwide is estimated to be over 1.2 billion and their numbers are projected to increase.
-Even in Western countries, the number of Muslims is increasing; for example in Canada the number of Muslims had reached 550 000 by 1999 (Hamdani, 1999).
+Even in Western countries, the number of Muslims is increasing; for example in Canada the number of Muslims had reached 550,000 by 1999 (Hamdani, 1999).
 Many Muslims incorporate their religion into almost every aspect of their lives.
 They invoke the name of God in daily conversation and live a closely examined life in relation to what is right or wrong behavior, drawing often from the Qur'an, the traditions of the Prophet, and subsequent determinations by Muslim jurists and scholars, believing that their actions are very much accountable (Qur'an,52:21, 4:85) and subject to ultimate judgement.
 Although individuals are given certain concessions on assuming the status of a patient, some try to live their lives in a Muslim way as patients, even when admitted to hospital.
 Greater understanding of Islamic bioethics would enhance the medical care of Muslims living in Western societies.

-Institutions and Scholarly Bodies in Islamic Bioethics
+Institutions

 These entities are organizations that study emerging scientific and medical questions and issue collective fatwas, such as the International Islamic Fiqh Academy (IIFA) of the Organization of Islamic Cooperation (OIC), the Islamic Organization for Medical Sciences (IOMS), and various National Bioethics Committees.
 These groups are composed of scholars and experts who aim to harmonize modern science with the principles of Islamic ethics.

 International Islamic Fiqh Academy (IIFA) – Established in January 1981 in Jeddah, the IIFA studies contemporary issues to propose solutions rooted in Islamic heritage while remaining open to evolving interpretations.
 Its notable resolutions include organ transplantation, assisted reproduction, and end-of-life care.

 Islamic Organization for Medical Sciences (IOMS) – Headquartered in Kuwait, the IOMS works to align modern medicine with Islamic ethical principles, fostering dialogue between physicians, scientists, and religious scholars.

 National Bioethics Committees – Found in countries such as Saudi Arabia, Egypt, Malaysia, and Morocco, these committees provide official ethical opinions and policy recommendations at the national level, ensuring that biomedical practices align with both ethical and religious considerations.